openstack/api-site/firstapp/source/durability.rst

     If you are working with large objects, use the :code:`ex_multipart_upload_object` call instead of the simpler
     :code:`upload_object` call.
-How the upload works behind-the-scenes is by splitting the large object into chunks, and creating a special manifest so they can be recombined on download.
+Behind the scenes, the call splits the large object into chunks and creates a special manifest so that the chunks can be recombined on download.
 Alter the :code:`chunk_size` parameter (in bytes) according to what your cloud can accept.